Francommit/win10_emulation_station/README.md

 - Nesworld for their open-source NES roms - http://www.nesworld.com/
 - Liberto for their retroarch version - https://www.libretro.com/
 - dtgm for maintaining the Emulation Station chocolatey package https://chocolatey.org/packages/emulationstation
+- Github for making it impossible to download public release binaries without ripping your eyes out.